Weird-Ghosts/www/content/baby-ghosts/index.md

 - What's our studio structure?
 - How do we prioritize tasks?
 - What is our business model?
-- Who is our audience and how do we reach them?
+- Who is our audience, and how do we reach them?
 - How do we scope our demo within our resources?

 ### [Mentorship and hands-on support]{.text-2xl.mt-8.leading-10.font-extrabold}

-Program facilitators listen and engage with Baby Ghost participants to provide processes, information, tools and expertise, within the mentorship team and/or from the broader Gamma Space community.
+Program facilitators listen and engage with Baby Ghost participants to provide processes, information, tools and expertise within the mentorship team and/or from the broader Gamma Space community.

 Here are some examples of how facilitators and community